 - Edit the Smart Team and configure the specific steps of the deprovisioning policy you require and save all changes.

-If you have completed the steps above any user profile deprovisioned which has the 'Manager' tag will now follow the specific deprovisioning steps defined in the Smart Team even if the current OU they are a member of has a conflicting policy.
+If you have completed the steps above, any deprovisioned user profile which has the 'Manager' tag will now follow the specific deprovisioning steps defined in the Smart Team, even if the current Organization Unit they are a member of has a conflicting policy.